Solution

 Review status queue weekly

 Reminder workflows are strongest when paired with contract renewal reminders, license tracking, document expiration control, and certification workflows.
+For a broader operating model across contracts, licenses, documents, domains, and subscriptions, compare the renewal tracking software workflow.

 Why small teams need clear ownership and visibility